EliasLMann/CS3330-F21/backend/routes.md

 ## PUT

 - [x] Change all in menuItem by ID
-- [x] Change each indivual in menuItem by ID
+- [x] Change each individual in menuItem by ID

 - [x] Add a restaurantID to User